retorquere/zotero-better-bibtex/README.md

 This extension aims to make Zotero effective for us LaTeX holdouts.
 At its core, it behaves like any Zotero import/export module; anywhere you can export or import bibliography items in Zotero, you'll find Better Bib(La)TeX listed as one of the choices.
-If nothing else, you could keep your existing workflow as-is, and just enjoy the emproved LaTeX &lt;-&gt; unicode translation on in-and export.
-Over and above this improvemen, it adds the following features to
+If nothing else, you could keep your existing workflow as-is, and just enjoy the emproved LaTeX &lt;-&gt; unicode translation on im-and export.
+Over and above this improvement, it adds the following features to
 Zotero:

 * **Converts from/to HTML/LaTeX**: Currently supports i/\emph/\textit, b/\textbf, sup/\_{...} and sub/^{...}; more can